If you’re like me, you’re naturally inclined to not like people.

 - You’ve come to realize that beneath the surface, people actually don’t care about others and lose interest in hanging out when it doesn’t suit them

-- If you ever come home after a day of having to interact with others and think “I hate people”, this is for you.
+- You sometimes come home after a day of having to interact with others and think “I hate people”

 Researchers call this trait hostility toward the world.

-(Did you know that less agreeable people tend to be more successful?
-It’s because they dare to stand up and fight for what’s important to them when others prioritize not stepping on anyone’s toes.)
+As you can see in the image, hostility has its value.
+For example, if someone has to get things done, it can help to be aggressive.
+Less agreeable people tend to be more successful.
+They dare to stand up and fight for what’s important to them when others prioritize not stepping on anyone’s toes.

 Perhaps you’re still on the lookout for that unicorn – a person who isn’t shallow or stupid.